-Who has travelled to Greece and haven’t tried the famous Greek Souvlaki or Gyros Wrap!
-Here, I’m sharing with you my recipe for making homemade greek pita bread without a pocket so you can make your own Greek wrap at home.
-They are very easy and soft, and while you are waiting for your dough to rise you can prepare some tzatziki sauce and pork or chicken skewers to fill them in, like my pork skewers.
-You could also cut them in quarters and dip them in tzatziki sauce, the way my toddler likes them!
+Here, I’m sharing with you my recipe for making homemade Greek pita bread, the flatbread pita that we use in Greece for souvlaki wraps and meze platters.
+These homemade pita breads are very easy to prepare and soft, and while you are waiting for your dough to rise you can prepare some tzatziki sauce and pork or chicken skewers to fill them in, like my pork skewers.
+You could also cut the pita bread in quarters and dip it in tzatziki sauce or tyrokafteri, the way my toddler likes them!

 Jump to: